Making & Soft Furnishings

-- Silent Gliss will provide a seminar at Victoria Hammond Interiors on their wave system, so students have a full understanding on the system’s components and how it operates.
+- Silent Gliss will provide an onsite technical seminar on their wave system, so students have a full understanding on the system’s components and how it operates.
 The wave curtain has become increasingly popular; it’s a neat and very stylish window dressing.

 - Students will make a sample ‘wave’ curtain in sheer (voile) fabric, that can be fitted to the Silent Gliss system.

 - Sheer curtains are traditionally used behind heavy curtains to provide privacy while letting in some light.
 Nowadays interior designers will specify sheers as the main fabric, when curtains are not required to provide insulation or block light.
 There are some stunning sheer fabrics, which create a delightful, airy effect to a window area.

 - Discussion on how to approach the design of the bedroom, where the window and bed dressings compliment each other.

 - Students will make a lined bed valance sample with kick pleats.

 - Discussion on bed covers, bed runners and other bed dressings supported by full instructions on how to make up.